bourriquet/imperial_msc_computing/prolog/spies/README.md

 # spies

 2013 coursework used as a practice exam for the Prolog component of _550 Integrated Programming Laboratory_.

-All predicates tested using SICStus 4.3.2.
+All predicates tested using _SICStus 4.3.2_.

 ---